Rich man and Lazarus: As a literal historical event

 St. Jerome and others view the story not as a parable, but as an actual event which was related by Jesus to his followers.

-Supporters of this view point to a key detail in the story: the use of a personal name (Lazarus) not found in any other parable.
+Supporters of this view point to a key detail in the story: the use of a personal name (Lazarus).
 By contrast, in all of the other parables Jesus refers to a central character by a description, such as "a certain man", "a sower", and so forth.

 As a parable created by Jesus

 Other Christians consider that this is a parable created by Jesus and told to his followers.
 Tom Wright and Joachim Jeremias both treat it as a "parable".
-Proponents of this view argue that the story of Lazarus and the rich man has much in common with other stories which are agreed-upon parables, both in language and content (e.g. the reversal of fortunes, the use of antithesis, and concern for the poor).
+Proponents of this view argue that the story of Lazarus and the rich man has much in common with other stories which are agreed-upon parables, both in language and content (e.g., the reversal of fortunes, the use of antithesis, and concern for the poor).